 If you know someone who is in chronic pain, you probably want to help.
 Many people aren’t sure how to go about it, and sometimes a general offer of ‘Let me know what I can do’, isn’t enough.
 There are ways to show that you care though.

 - Offer to come and visit.
 Just because your friend can’t get to you doesn’t mean she doesn’t want company.
 Don’t be offended if she says she doesn’t want visitors.
 Some people, especially me, don’t want others to witness their pain.
-I often say no to visitors in my home because I feel like I have to entertain them and my home is the one place I don’t have to work at putting a smile on my face when I’m in agony.
+I often say no to visitors in my home because I feel like I have to entertain them.
+My home is the one place I don’t have to work at putting a smile on my face when I’m in agony.

-- Don’t offer to help.
-Just do it.
+- Don’t give unsolicited advice about her health.
+Don’t wait to be asked for help.
+If you want to help, just do it.
 Drop by with some food or offer to help change the bed or clean up.

-- Offer to take her to the hospital and sit through treatment with her.
+- Offer to take her to the hospital and sit through appointments with her.

 - Don’t stop inviting your friend to events because you think s/he might be offended by your invites.